 Included in the Schedule of Other Matters are recommendations not meeting the above definitions that we believe to be of potential benefit to the District.

-This communication is intended solely for the information and use of management, Board of Directors, others within the organization, and agencies and pass-through entities requiring compliance with Government Auditing Standards, and is not intended to be and should not be used by anyone other than these specified parties.
+This communication is intended solely for the information and use of management, Board of Directors and others within the organization, and is not intended to be and should not be used by anyone other than these specified parties.